kimutai-codes/blog/posts/worldly-christian-music.md

 I urge all brethren to be sensitive to these matters.There are many false doctrines and snares even in the church.Music might be the biggest weapon of the enemy against us.

-The truth that I have lately come to cherish is that, God will never leave us.He will never let anyone take us away from his hands.Nothing can separate us from his love and he will never let us fall.Not even this music will ensnare us - seek to be safe though as it can affect us  and deny us joy in Christ
+The truth that I have lately come to cherish is that, God will never leave us - He will never let anyone take us away from His hand *(John 10:28)*.Nothing can separate us from His love *(Romans 8:38-39)* and he will never let us fall *(Jude 1:24)*.Not even this music will drown us  - seek to be safe though as it can affect us  and deny us joy in Christ

 ## Resources